Apple pushes HomePod release to early 2018

 A spokesperson told TechCrunch, “We can’t wait for people to experience HomePod, Apple’s breakthrough wireless speaker for the home, but we need a little more time before it’s ready for our customers.
 We’ll start shipping in the US, UK and Australia in early 2018.”

-Of course, it’s always smart to spend a little extra time getting things right, rather than rushing into production — a less numerous tech co’s have learned in recent years.
+Of course, it’s always smart to spend a little extra time getting things right, rather than rushing into production — a lesson numerous tech co’s have learned in recent years.
 But this delay has got to be a a bummer for a product Apple was banking on for the holidays.
 The $350 speaker is the first home device to feature Siri baked in, a high-end competitor to Echo and Assistant offerings from Amazon and Google.

 We had a chance to experience the smart speaker first hand when Apple unveiled it at WWDC back in June.
 It wasn’t a full hands-on opportunity, but the HomePod definitely sounds great as advertised, featuring 360-degree sound, and full, room-filling audio.
 Unlike earlier takes on the category, the HomePod emphasizes the speaker part of the smart speaker category first.